gionikola/gionikola.github.io/research.md

 ---
 # <b>Works in Progress</b>

-**"Commercial Bank Heterogeneity and the Transmission of Monetary Policy: Decomposing the Bank Lending Channel".**
+**"Commercial Bank Heterogeneity and the Transmission of Monetary Policy".**

 <b>Abstract:</b>
 The literature on the aggregate bank lending channel (BLC) shows evidence of the transmission of monetary policy into the real economy through changes in the supply of bank loans.